Alfandorachk/330Team4/README.md

 Repository for 330 team 4

-Since this is a Java project, I've included all .class files in the exclude file (.git/info/exclude).
-This means those files will not be tracked by git, so feel free to compile right into this repository if you aren't using a separate bin folder.
+Since this is a Java project, you may want to add \*.class to your .git/info/exclude file if you plan on compiling within the repository.
+(Do not include the backslash, that's only there because the asterisk is a special character in markdown (md) files).
+If you're using something like NetBeans or Eclipse, this probably won't be necessary, since the default is to include compiled classes in a separate /bin folder.